baharev/sdopt-tearing/README.md

 Documentation of the demo application `demo.py` is available at [sdopt-tearing.readthedocs.org](https://sdopt-tearing.readthedocs.org).

-Most of the implemented algorithms are documented in the following academic papers:
+Most of the implemented algorithms are described in the following academic papers:

   - [An exact method for the minimum feedback arc set problem](http://reliablecomputing.eu/baharev_minimum_feedback_arc_set.pdf) (submitted)